 Before being registered as a social worker, you will need to demonstrate that you have achieved appropriate standards of practice and expertise in an accredited or ‘qualifying’ programme.

 Our degree prepares you for this through a curriculum carefully aligned with the Professional Capabilities Framework, which outlines key skills and paths of development for social workers.
 In order to build up your experience, as well as knowledge, you will have two placements – 70 days in your second year of study, and 100 days in your third year of study.
 By experiencing what it is like to work in contrasting settings, you will come out with a better understanding of social care in diverse sectors, and where you would like to work in the future.

 Then in your second placement, you may have the opportunity to work in a statutory setting, where you can learn more about the legal context of social work.
-As placements are across a large geographical area, you may have to travel relatively long distances or find accommodation nearby in order to complete them.
+As placements are across a large geographical area, and may require job-related travel, you may have to travel relatively long distances or find accommodation nearby in order to complete them.
 Some support is available for travel costs.
 Where possible, we try to match your placement to your interests – whether they are in youth offending, children and families intervention, mental health and safeguarding adults, or another area of social work.
+Other factors such as transportation and location are also taken into consideration.
 Again on this placement, you will have ample support from our placements team.